眞如法界 In the higher realm of True Suchness

 When I worship thee, O Buddha,

-When I had lost all created supports, and even divine ones, I then found myself happily compelled to fall into the pure divine, and to fall into it through all those very things which seemed to remove me further from it.
+When I had lost all worldly supports, and even divine ones, I then found myself happily compelled to fall into the pure divine, and to fall into it through all those very things which seemed to remove me further from it.
 In losing all of the gifts with all of the support they gave me, I found the Giver.
 In losing the sense and perception of Thee in myself, I found Thee, O my God, to lose Thee no more in Thyself, in Thy own immutability.
 (Autobiography)

 It was as if all smaller matters had quite disappeared, a higher power having taken and filled up their place.
 I even perceived no more that soul which He had formerly conducted by His crook and His staff, because now He alone appeared to me, my soul having given up its place to Him.
-It seemed to me, as if it was wholly and altogether passed into its God, to make but one and the same thing with Him; even as a little drop of water, cast into the sea, receives the qualities of the sea.
+It seemed to me as if it was wholly and altogether passed into its God, to make but one and the same thing with Him; even as a little drop of water cast into the sea receives the qualities of the sea.
+(Autobiography)

 You may see fully who you are and not be able to maintain it.
 What happens is that, being the infinite Self, we can get a glimpse of the infinite, hold it for awhile, and then suddenly feel as though we’ve lost it.
-The reason for that is that the mind has not been eliminated — the subconscious thoughts of limitation are submerged for the moment.
-You may go completely into your Self and let go of the mind temporarily; you haven’t eliminated the mind, you just momentarily let go of it.
-So there you are, for the moment, totally the infinite Self.
-However, the mind that has been submerged re-emerges, and then the ego takes over and you just can’t understand what happened to you; what brought you back into the heaviness of the world again.
+The reason for that is that the mind has not been eliminated; the subconscious thoughts of limitation are submerged for the moment.
+You may go completely into your Self and let go of the mind temporarily, but you haven’t eliminated the mind: you just momentarily let go of it.
+So there you are, for the moment, totally the infinite Self; however, the mind that has been submerged re-emerges, and then the ego takes over and you just can’t understand what happened to you, what brought you back into the heaviness of the world again.

 What is required is that we re-establish that state of the Self again and again until it becomes permanent.
-Each time we do it, we scorch more of the mind, until finally we have scorched the entire mind.
-Then we are permanently established in the Self.
-Then you sit back and the mind is out there, and the body is out there and you are not the mind, you are not the body.
-As long as you know you are not the mind and the body, both of them can go on to their heart’s content, and you know that they cannot touch you.
+Each time we do it, we scorch more of the mind until finally we have scorched the entire mind–then we are permanently established in the Self.
+Then you sit back and the mind is out there, and the body is out there, and you are not the mind, you are not the body.
+As long as you know you are not the mind and the body, both of them can go on to their heart’s content and you know that they cannot touch you. (p.
+19)

-Levenson, Lester.
-Keys to the Ultimate Freedom: Thoughts and Talks on Personal Transformation.
+Levenson, Lester (1993).
+Keys to the Ultimate Freedom: Thoughts and Talks on Personal Transformation. (download pdf)